UpperCod/keen-slider/README.md

 # @uppercod/keen-slider

-Es un wrapper para keen-slider como webcomponent creado con Atomico.
+It is a wrapper for keen-slider as a webcomponent created with Atomico.

 ## Example